redis/redis-om-node/README.md

 })
 ```

-With this configuration, your entities will remanin unchanged and will still have properties for `artist`, `title`, `year`, `genres`, and `outOfPublication`.
-But inside of Redis, the field will have changed:
+With this configuration, your entities will remain unchanged and will still have properties for `artist`, `title`, `year`, `genres`, and `outOfPublication`.
+But inside Redis, the field will have changed:

 | Field            | Value                                   |
 |------------------|:----------------------------------------|